 The design of the Cogen for Africa Project also ensures that institutions are established to support the requirements of cogeneration project developers for information, expertise and services even after the completion of the Project.
 For this, a cogeneration center of excellence to be called the Africa Cogen Centre will be established.
 As explained earlier, the Africa Cogen Centre will provide services free-of-charge at the initial phase of the Project implementation but will gradually charge its services towards the end of the Project completion to prepare for the sustainability of the institution.
+This will be incorporated in the agreement between the Cogen center and UNEP.
+This plan and schedule will be respected even in the event of an extension of the Project duration.
 It is expected that the Africa Cogen Centre will spin-off into a self-sustaining institution to provide a one-stop service facility to the stakeholders in the cogeneration industry.
-The detailed mechanics of the future organizational, business and financial sustainability of the Africa Cogen Centre will be studied and documented comprehensively in a Business Plan that will be conducted during the Project implementation.
+This will allow for full cost recovery of the Centre in the first year after the Project completion.
+The detailed mechanics of the future organizational, business and financial sustainability of the Africa Cogen Centre will be studied and documented comprehensively in a Business Plan that will be conducted during the

 The concept of transforming a donor-funded project into a self-sustaining entity has been proven to work successfully in the case of the Cogen Programme in Asia.
 When the EC-ASEAN COGEN Programme ended at the end of 2004, two institutions were spun-off.
-The AIT Cogen Center, which carries on the tasks related to the conduct of studies, researches, training and capacity building related to cogeneration, among others; and Full Advantage, a regional network of cogeneration experts, which provides advisory and consultancy services to the cogeneration industry in Asia.
+The AIT\ Cogen Center, which carries on the tasks related to the conduct of studies, researches, training and capacity building related to cogeneration, among others; and Full Advantage, a regional network of cogeneration experts, which provides advisory and consultancy services to the cogeneration industry in Asia.

-(The Asian Institute of Technology (AIT), based in Bangkok, Thailand was the host and Implementing Agency of the EC-ASEAN COGEN Programme during 1990-2004)
+(\The Asian Institute of Technology (AIT), based in Bangkok, Thailand was the host and Implementing Agency of the EC-ASEAN COGEN Programme during 1990-2004)